MONTY PYTHON AND THE HOLY GRAIL

 The Monty Pythons seem to have a fascination with skewering classical heroic sagas and/or emphasising the dirt and filth of the Mediaeval Ages.
 Straight after this, Terry Gilliam went on to direct Jabberwocky (1977), which could almost take place in the same universe as Monty Python and the Holy Grail, and is a darkly funny take on the knightly quest that again satirises the squalor of the period.
 A constant thread runs through almost all of Terry Gilliams films as director Jabberwocky, Time Bandits (1981), The Adventures of Baron Munchausen (1989), the modern Grail quest The Fisher King (1991) and The Brothers Grimm (2005) of taking familiar heroic sagas and revealing the characters that inhabit them to be flawed heroes.
 Co-director Terry Jones also later went on to direct Erik the Viking (1989), which applied the same sense of flawed heroism to the Norse myths.

 Co-directors Terry Gilliam and Terry Jones both later went on to distinguished careers as directors.
-Terry Gilliam made Jabberwocky, Time Bandits, the dystopian black comedy Brazil (1985), The Adventures of Baron Munchausen, The Fisher King, the time travel film Twelve Monkeys (1995), the Hunter S. Thompson adaptation Fear and Loathing in Las Vegas (1998), The Brothers Grimm, Tideland (2005), The Imaginarium of Doctor Parnassus (2009) and The Zero Theorem (2013).
+Terry Gilliam made Jabberwocky, Time Bandits, the dystopian black comedy Brazil (1985), The Adventures of Baron Munchausen, The Fisher King, the time travel film Twelve Monkeys (1995), the Hunter S. Thompson adaptation Fear and Loathing in Las Vegas (1998), The Brothers Grimm, Tideland (2005), The Imaginarium of Doctor Parnassus (2009), The Zero Theorem (2013) and The Man Who Killed Don Quixote (2018).
 Terry Jones directed all the other Monty Python films, then went solo with Personal Services (1986) about a British madam, Erik the Viking and an adaptation of The Wind in the Willows (1996).
 Jones has also scripted the Jim Henson fantasy Labyrinth (1986) and the English language adaptation of Asterix and Obelix vs Caesar (1999), as well as writes various childrens books.
 Graham Chapman went onto write the pirate comedy Yellowbeard (1983) and made various comedy appearances before his death in 1989.
 John Cleese has written two comedies, which he also appeared in, the highly successful A Fish Called Wanda (1988) and Fierce Creatures (1997), as well as the animated The Croods (2013), and has made a career in various acting roles, both comedic and serious, in films such as Silverado (1985), Clockwise (1986), The Jungle Book (1994), Mary Shelleys Frankenstein (1994), The Swan Princess (1994), George of the Jungle (1997), Rat Race (2001) and The Day the Earth Stood Still (2008), as well as playing ongoing roles as Qs successor R in the James Bond series beginning with The World is Not Enough (1999), as the headless ghost in the Harry Potter films and the voice of the king in the Shrek series, plus numerous parts in various of the other Python member-directed films.
 Eric Idle went on to create the tv special The Rutles: All You Need is Cash (1978), which spoofed The Beatles, and wrote the film Splitting Heirs (1993).
 Idle has made numerous acting appearances in Around the World in 80 Days (mini-series, 1989), Nuns on the Run (1990), Mom and Dad Save the World (1992), Casper (1995), An Allan Smithee Film: Burn, Hollywood, Burn (1997), Quest for Camelot (1998), Dudley Do-Right (1999), 102 Dalmatians (2000) and Ella Enchanted (2004), among others.
 Michael Palin makes occasional acting appearances in other Monty Python films, most notably Cleeses A Fish Called Wanda, but these days is better known for writing and fronting various BBC travel documentaries including Around the World in 80 Days (1989), Pole to Pole (1992), Full Circle (1997), Hemingway Adventure (1999), Sahara (2002), Himalaya (2004) and New Europe (2007).